ryepdx/dice-keygen/README.md

 dice-keygen
 ===========

+**WARNING:** I'd been away from C so long, I forgot to take into account type constraints.
+I'm using the wrong types for integers which means this thing can't reliably generate 256-bit keys just yet. >.<

 A command line app that prompts the user to enter inputs from coin flips, or 4, 8, or 16-sided dice and turns them into a hexadecimal string.
 Prompted by my own desire to create a cryptographically secure Bitcoin private key offline using dice, and my unhappiness with relying on SHA-256 to produce truly random output, as "dice-wallet" does.

 Build instructions: